Shadows are Bicategorical Traces: Truncated Simplicial Pseudo-Diagrams

 We want to characterize pseudofunctors out of $(\DD_{\leq 2})^{op}$ and out of $((\DD_{\leq 2})^{op})^{\rhd}$ into a $2$-category $\B$.
 Constructing a pseudofunctor by hand can be quite challenging, however, since we need to specify a natural isomorphism for every pair of composable morphisms in the domain.
 Fortunately, there is a way to simplify the task.
 In \cite{lack2002quillentwocat, lack2004quillenbicat} Lack constructs a model structure on the category of $2$-categories that has the property that any pseudofunctor between $2$-categories with cofibrant domain is equivalent to a $2$-functor \cite[Remark 4.10]{lack2002quillentwocat}.

-We start therefore by recalling the characterization of the cofibrant objects in Lack's model structure, which requires the notion of {\it free categories}.
-Recall that a graph is a specified by a pair of functions with the same domain and the same codomain.
-Every small category has an {\it underlying graph}, given by the source and target functions on the set of morphisms, i.e., there is a forgetful functor $U:\cat \to \grph$.
-The forgetful functor admits a left adjoint $\F_1:\grph \to \cat$, which takes a graph to its {\it free category}.
-For more details regarding free categories and graphs see \cite[Section II.7]{maclane1998categories}.
+We start therefore by recalling the characterization of the cofibrant objects in Lack's model structure, which requires the notion of \emph{free categories}.
+Recall that a directed graph is specified by a pair of functions with the same domain and the same codomain.
+Every small category has an \emph{underlying directed graph}, given by the source and target functions on the set of morphisms, i.e., there is a forgetful functor $U\colon\cat \to \grph$, the category of directed graphs.
+The forgetful functor admits a left adjoint $\F_1\colon\grph \to \cat$, which takes a directed graph to its \emph{free category}.
+For more details regarding free categories and directed graphs see \cite[Section II.7]{maclane1998categories}.
 The following result regarding cofibrant objects summarizes \cite[Theorem 4.8]{lack2002quillentwocat}.

-\begin{thm} A $2$-category is cofibrant in Lack's model structure if and only its underlying $1$-category is a free category on a graph. \end{thm}
+\begin{thm} A $2$-category is cofibrant in Lack's model structure if and only its underlying $1$-category is a free category on a directed graph. \end{thm}

 Unfortunately, the categories $(\DD_{\leq 2})^{op}$ and $((\DD_{\leq 2})^{op})^{\rhd}$ are not cofibrant in Lack's model structure on $2$-categories.
 Indeed the generating morphisms satisfy non-trivial relations (cf. \cref{lemma:trunc simplex gen}).
 Hence our first task is to find appropriate cofibrant replacements, for which we apply the theory of {\it computads} introduced in \cite{street1976twolimits}.
-A computad consists of a graph $\G$ together with a set of $2$-arrows between parallel morphisms in the free category on $\G$.
+A computad consists of a directed graph $\G$ together with a set of $2$-arrows between parallel morphisms in the free category on $\G$.
 We refer to the original source \cite[Section 2]{street1976twolimits} for a more complete description, as we need only certain computads.